-Mr. Steve Cioccolanti plays the same sort of game with words such as heaven and nirvana (nibanna) as well.
+Mr. Steve Cioccolanti plays the same sort of game with words such as heaven and nirvana (nibanna in Pali) as well.

 This type of three card monte styled word play huckster game is prevalent through out this entire book.
 I must ask myself, how can any credible publishing company publish this sort of material?